mehboob14/MVC_Ecommerce_Store/README.md

 ## Description

-This is an MVC .NET eCommerce application designed with an N-tier architecture, featuring separate projects for Data Access, Models, and Utilities.
-The application allows customers to create accounts, browse books, see discounts, and add items to their cart.
+Build an eCommerce web application using an N-tier architecture, featuring a separation of concerns for Data Access, Models, and Utilities.
+This application allows users to create accounts, browse books, see discounts, and add items to their cart.
 Admins can manage the book catalog, including creating new books with rich-text descriptions using CkEditor, updating existing books, and categorizing them (e.g., Programming, History).
 The application uses Entity Framework Core for database operations.

 ## Features